East Donegal Township, Pennsylvania

-East Donegal Township is a township in northwestern Lancaster County, Pennsylvania.
+East Donegal Township is a township in northwestern Lancaster County, Pennsylvania, United States.
 At the 2020 census, the population was 8,690.

 History

 It is named after County Donegal, Ireland.
 The original township of Donegal was organized by the court of Chester County in 1722, and was one of the two townships which composed Lancaster County at the time of its erection in 1729.
-On the 24th of June, 1838, a division was effected, whereby the old township was constituted into two townships, to be separately and distinctly recognized as East Donegal and West Donegal.
+On June 24, 1838, a division was effected, whereby the old township was constituted into two townships, to be separately and distinctly recognized as East Donegal and West Donegal.

 The settlers of East Donegal were of Scots-Irish descent and were primarily farmers who were drawn to the area by the rich soils and plentiful streams.
 Thus the abundant produce provided by the land was able to be made into flour by the many mills which sprang up in the area.

 Early settlers, Arthur Patterson and others, organized a Presbyterian Church at Donegal in 1726, and erected the old church edifice at that time.
 The first three pastors of it were from Scotland.
 Bartram Galbraith, grandson of James Galbraith, was Lieutenant for Lancaster County, the first three years of the Revolution, and many members of that family served in various official positions, as also did Alexander Lowrey and several of that family.

 The Chickies Historic District, Donegal Presbyterian Church Complex, Grove Mansion, Donegal Mills Plantation, Byers-Muma House, and Cameron Estate are listed on the National Register of Historic Places.